San Jose Property Division Attorneys

 Understanding Marital vs. Separate Property in California

-There are two categories of property in a divorce: Marital and separate.
+There are two categories of property in a divorce: Marital and Separate.
 It is important to determine what property falls into which category, because only marital property is divided in the divorce.
 Separate property does not need to be divided — it belongs to one party or the other.

-Marital property is most property that the parties acquired during the marriage.
+- Marital property is most property that the parties acquired during the marriage.
 Debts and assets are considered marital property and will be divided in the divorce.
 It is irrelevant which spouse actually acquired the property or the debt if it is marital property.
 Any marital property that was acquired during the marriage but is located outside of California is also considered marital property during the divorce.

+- Separate property is any property that was either: 1) acquired before the marriage, 2) inherited, or 3) gifted to you individually.
+If property that was originally separate is later commingled with marital property, it may be considered marital property.
 For example, if you receive an inheritance but then use the inherited money to renovate your family home, the inheritance may no longer be categorized as separate property.
 Additionally, separate property includes any property acquired after a legal separation is in place.

 You can take legal action during or before your marriage to change property from marital to separate or from separate to marital.
 Separate property can be transformed into marital property through the recording of a title change.
 Additionally, parties can also make property designations in a prenuptial or postnuptial agreement.
 The agreement should be written and signed to be valid.